Class Cell<T>

 Every Cell is associated with a single data item (represented by the

-property).
+item property).
 The Cell is responsible for

 rendering that item and, where appropriate, for editing the item.
 An item